ga4gh/refget/docs/seqcols/user_stories.md

 ## **Introduction**

 The GA4GH Sequence Collections (seqcol) specification provides a standardized solution for identifying and managing collections of reference sequences in genomics workflows.
-This document presents user stories for nine key use cases, demonstrating how seqcol addresses real-world challenges in genomic data management, analysis, and sharing.
+This document presents user stories for eleven key use cases, demonstrating how seqcol addresses real-world challenges in genomic data management, analysis, and sharing.

 ## **Use case 1: Find all sequences within a collection**